DuckyMomo20012/my-fe-stack/README.md

 ### 2.4.
 Data fetching:

-> 🤖: Based on the comparison below, I think react-query is better.
+> 🤖 `React Query`: Based on the comparison below, I think react-query is better.

 Other alternatives: